rackerlabs/support-how-to/content/how-to/cloud-dns/cloud-dns-faq/index.md

 domains for their dedicated resources and can use Cloud DNS to manage domains for their Cloud resources.

-**Note:** Duplicate domains cannot exist between Managed Hosting and Cloud Hosting resources.
+**Note:** Duplicate domains cannot exist between Dedicated and cloud resources.
 {{< /accordion >}}
 ### Accessing Cloud DNS
 {{< accordion title="How do I authenticate with the Cloud DNS API?" col="in" href="accordion7" >}}